 PIP (Personal Injury Protection) Insurance Coverage in Florida

-No-fault benefits are paid from YOUR insurance company regardless of fault.
-It may seem unfair that YOUR insurance company has to pay for your medical bills after an accident that was SOMEONE ELSE’s fault, but that is why it is called “no-fault” insurance and it is the law in Florida.
+No-fault benefits are paid from YOUR insurance company regardless of fault for an accident.
+It may seem unfair that YOUR insurance company has to pay for your medical bills after an accident that was SOMEONE ELSE’s fault, but that is why it is called “no-fault” insurance and it is the law in Florida (it is not supposed to matter whether the accident your fault or the other person’s fault).
+Another popular misconception is that “no-fault” coverage only applies when the accident is NOT your fault.
+This confuses “not at fault” with “regardless of fault.”

 The public policy behind this is that the Legislature wanted to provide a baseline for medical and death benefits to everyone involved in car accidents in Florida without having to prove that another person is legally liable.